Our trustees.

 Shaharazad Abuel-Ealeh

-In her professional capacity, she has worked with Education Cannot Wait, the multilateral fund for education in emergencies, and successfully advocated for the rights of refugee children to become a priority work area for the international children’s advocacy movement Laureates and Leaders for Children.
+In her professional capacity, she has worked to ensure young refugees are represented at the board level at Education Cannot Wait, the multilateral fund for education in emergencies, and successfully advocated for the rights of refugee children to become a priority work area for the international children’s advocacy movement Laureates and Leaders for Children.

 Since 2015, she has volunteered for local and national refugee support organisations in the UK and in Greece, with substantial field experience working with refugees from across the Middle East and Africa, and previously acted as an advisor to Refugee Rights Europe.